Last Updated on September 1, 2020

 Although it isn’t required by law, you could end up owing hundreds of thousands of dollars because someone tripped over the area rug in your waiting room and hit their head on your coffee table.

-These types of accidents happen all the time so any type of business should consider general liability insurance coverage.
+These types of accidents happen all the time, so any business type should consider commercial general liability insurance coverage.

 If this happens and you can’t afford it, that could mean shutting your doors forever.
 So unless you can afford these types of claims, having a business general liability insurance policy can literally mean life and death for your company.